curv3d/curv/docs/Shape_Atlas.rst

 The most common Minkowski sum idioms have cheaper direct implementations in F-Rep which are also easier to understand.

-* Rounded offset at distance d: Minkowski sum with a sphere of radius d, or ``inflate d`` of a shape with an exact distance field.
+* Rounded offset at distance d: Minkowski sum with a sphere of radius d, or ``offset d`` of a shape with an exact distance field.
 * Shell: in Curv, ``shell``.
 * Morph between two shapes: in Curv, ``morph``.